LynaKuzu/Devcon3-Team09/Documentation/GDD.md

 > What question are you trying to answer with your prototype?
 Why?

-The question we are trying to answer with our prototype is: Will it will be more interesting for players to need to control their skee-balls through a sort of obstacle course through navigating left and right, to be able to reach the holes at the end?
+The question we are trying to answer with our prototype is: Will it will be more interesting for players to need to control their stone through a sort of obstacle course through navigating left and right, to be able to reach the house at the end?

-Some games are fun for being mostly mindless, while others are fun for how engaging they are.
-We want to be able to see which way players feel about Skee-ball, and which version they ultimately prefer.

 # 3. Design Rationale

 > What do you envision?
 How is the game experience informed by metrics?
 How is it engaging beyond a simulation?

-We believe that this more dynmaic and tricky level of control that the player will be presented with will lead to a more interesting and less mindless way to play a game that takes a unique spin compared to how the game is played.
+We believe that this more dynmaic and difficult level of control that the player will be presented with will lead to a more interesting and less mindless way to play a game that takes a unique spin compared to how the game is played.

 # 4. Metric Research and References